We pick out our top 10 hot hatches from across the years picking 5 retro pocket rockets and 5 modern masters.

 Top mods: ZVH conversions used to be all the go, but nowadays you’re probably better off just dropping in a Zetec… although what we’d really like to see is an FRST running an EcoBoost!
 Doing things properly will see the car on Koni suspension and some white Speedline Turinis, while Airtec can help you out with radiator and intercooler upgrades.

 VW Golf GTI Mk1

-The Volkswagen Golf is such a ubiquitous entity that it’s become a part of the furniture of modern living, like a Billy bookcase or a branch of Starbucks.
+The Volkswagen Golf is such a ubiquitous entity that it’s become a part of the furniture of modern living, like a Billy bookcase or a branch of Starbucks, so it had to feature here on our list of the top 10 hot hatches.
 It’s just one of those things that’s everywhere.
 But 1974 was a very different place to the world of today, and the launch of the Golf was a staggering departure from what people thought they knew about the Volkswagen brand; replacing the air-cooled, rear-engined, rear wheel-drive Beetle with a crisply angular hatchback that featured a front-mounted, water-cooled engine and front wheel-drive was a frankly astounding manoeuvre.
 And when the GTI concept was announced at the 1975 Frankfurt Motor Show, all bets were off.
 This was a new era of performance city cars.